 A subset of the infrared band of the electromagnetic spectrum, covering the wavelengths ranging from 8µm to 14µm (8,000 to 14,000nm).
 This is the radiant heat that uncooled thermal imaging cameras see.

-Acronym for Mobile Command Center (sometimes refered to as MCS or Mobile Command Station)
+An acronym for Mobile Command Center (sometimes referred to as MCS or Mobile Command Station).

 A microbolometer is a specific type of bolometer (a very sensitive digital thermometer where its electrical resistance varies with temperature) used as a detector in a thermal camera.